Frameworkium/frameworkium-bdd/README.md

 If no tag property is set all tests will be executed

 ### API tests
 Tag your API Sceanrios with the `@api` tag so the correct `BaseTest` is configured and a browser window isn't opened.
-This also means you could have UI and API scenarios in the same feature file if you wished
+This also means you could have UI and API scenario's in the same feature file if you wished

 You can also use one tag at the feature level to create an API runner for all tests in the feature file

 ### Parallel Execution
-Parallel execution is available out of the box in the same way as Frameworkium (*[docs](https://frameworkium.github.io/#_pages/Command-Line-Options.md)*), by parsing the `threads` parameter for the amount of browser instances to run in parallel. also can be configured to use Selenium Grid (*[docs](https://frameworkium.github.io/#_pages/Selenium-Grid.md)*)
+Parallel execution is available out the box in the same way as Frameworkium (*[docs](https://frameworkium.github.io/#_pages/Command-Line-Options.md)*), by parsing the `threads` parameter for the amount of browser instances to run in parallel.
+It can also can be configured to use Selenium Grid (*[docs](https://frameworkium.github.io/#_pages/Selenium-Grid.md)*)

 We achieve parallel execution by running multiple 'Runner' classes in parallel with different runner classes executing different tests.
 We utilise this by using a plugin (*[docs](https://github.com/temyers/cucumber-jvm-parallel-plugin)*)